What about social media marketing?

-Last night, James and I were talking about the pros and cons of social media versus direct marketing.
+I was speaking with a friend about the pros and cons of social media for marketing versus direct marketing.
 It ended up being a bit of a heated discussion!
 I am so passionate about direct marketing that when he was extolling the benefits of social media, I felt as if he was insulting one of our children.
 (OK, not exactly, but you get the idea).

 Companies that are not already doing direct mail are totally missing out and leaving money on the table.
 Period.
 At the very least, you should be sending a direct mail piece to each and every one of your customers once every six weeks.
 Direct mail is a tried and true method of marketing.
 It’s the old standby.
-At our firm we are finding more and more companies are getting back to basics with direct marketing.
-You see, they all tried to save money on marketing when the economy started to turn in late 2008 to 2009 and they’re now realizing what a mistake that was.
+At our firm, we are finding more and more companies are getting back to basics with direct marketing.
+You see, they all tried to save money on marketing when the economy started to turn and they’re now realizing what a mistake that was.

 By all means, continue to use social media, but don’t forget about the basics, like direct marketing.
 It really works!